-The open tip match bullet (OTM) is primarily used as a target shooting ammo hence the word “match”.
-There seems to be a massive debate about this particular term (OTM) because it comes across as a hollow point that isn’t technically a hollow point and causes some confusion depending on who is shooting it.
-The military can use it because it’s technically not a hollow point but some hunters can’t use it because it is a hollow point.
-This is probably the most controversial term of any bullet terms currently in use today.
-We don’t need to get into all of that so we’ll focus on what this bullet is and what it does.
+The open tip match bullet (OTM) is primarily used as a target shooting ammo, hence the word “match” – but what is match ammo?
+There seems to be a massive debate about this particular term (OTM), because it comes across as a hollow point when it's technically not, and it can cause some confusion.
+The military can use it because it’s technically not a hollow point, but some hunters can’t because it is a hollow point.
+This is probably the most controversial term of any bullet currently in use today.

-The most popular open tip match bullets you’ll come across are the Sierra MatchKing line and these have been in use for decades.
+The most popular open tip match bullets you’ll come across are the Sierra MatchKing line, which have been in use for decades.

 Open Tip Match Features

-Jacket – The open tip match bullet will either be jacketed in a copper-alloy or another harder than lead material to prevent deformation when firing and help accuracy at long range.
+- Jacket: The open tip match bullet will either be jacketed in a copper-alloy or another harder-than-lead material to prevent deformation when firing and to help with accuracy at long range.

-Core – The open tip match core is poured in through the hole at the nose of the bullet.
-This creates a very uniform bullet that is weighted pretty much the same with each bullet you’ll fire.
-This is one of the methods that makes this bullet type so accurate.
+- Core: The open tip match core is poured in through the hole at the nose of the bullet.
+This creates a very uniform bullet that is weighted the same with each bullet you fire, and is one of the methods that makes this bullet type so accurate.

-Accuracy – These bullets are designed for one basic purpose and that’s accuracy at range.
-You have a very high ballistic coefficient and any OTM bullet will be highly regarded for the ability to consistently hit a target with great grouping.
+- Accuracy: These bullets are designed for one basic purpose, and that’s accuracy at range.
+You have a very high ballistic coefficient, and any OTM bullet will be highly regarded for its ability to consistently hit a target with great grouping.

 Open Tip Match Advantages

 You’ll be hard pressed to find a more accurate bullet.
-The weight distribution of these bullets is near perfect and that’s why they are so popular among target and match shooters.
-Many OTM bullets feature a boat tail design to improve long range accuracy even more.
-Many popular manufacturers use Sierra and their own OTM bullets in match grade ammo, so it is not difficult to find this ammo.
-Some of the most well known manufacturers include: Federal, Remington and Winchester.
+The weight distribution of these bullets is near perfect, and that’s why they are so popular among target and match shooters.
+Many OTM bullets feature a boat tail design to improve long-range accuracy even more.
+Popular manufacturers use Sierra and their own OTM rounds in match grade ammo, so it is definitely not difficult to find.
+Some of the most well known manufacturers include Federal, Remington and Winchester.